Colby-hin/agentic-threat-hunter/README.md

  <img width="924" height="606" alt="Screenshot 2026-06-29 202035" src="https://github.com/user-attachments/assets/90d92d36-a031-44cb-bdf3-d6a5b57335f9" />

-The agent greets you and asks what you want to do.
-In this run the analyst typed:

-"I'm worried someone has logged into our tenant in the last day or so, or some other malicious activity has happened."

 Behind the scenes this becomes the input to the planning step.
 Rather than searching blindly, the agent will first reason about where to look and how to scope the search.